-Stig Arild Slørdahl (born 6 March 1959 in Kristiansund) is since October 2005 Dean at the Faculty of Medicine, Norwegian University of Science and Technology (NTNU) in Trondheim.
-He is professor of Medicine (cardiovascular physiology) and specialist in internal medicine (1998) and cardiology (2000).
-He is an attending physician at St Olavs Hospital.
+Stig Arild Slørdahl (born 6 March 1959 in Kristiansund) was in the period October 2005 - June 2015 Dean at the Faculty of Medicine, Norwegian University of Science and Technology (NTNU) in Trondheim.

 Slørdahl graduated from medical school in 1985 and obtained a doctoral degree (dr.med.) in medicine in 1992.
 He became an associate professor at NTNU in 1995 and a professor of medicine in 2002.
 He was head of department at Department of Circulation and Medical Imaging 2002-2005.